Multi-scale Context-aware Network with Transformer for Gait Recognition: Related Work

 \subsection{Temporal Modeling}

-Current literatures proposed different strategies for gait temporal modeling, including 1D convolutions, LSTMs and 3D convolutions etc. Particularly, GaitSet \cite{chao2021gaitset} and GLN \cite{hou2020gait} considered a gait sequence as an unordered set, which mainly focused on spatial modeling and captured inter-frame dependency implicitly.
-GaitPart \cite{fan2020gaitpart} and Wu et al. \cite{wu2020condition} extracted local temporal clues by 1D convolutions and aggregated them in a summation or a concatenation manner.
+Current literatures proposed different strategies for gait temporal modeling, including 1D convolutions, LSTMs and 3D convolutions etc. Particularly, GaitSet \cite{chao2021gaitset}, GLN \cite{hou2020gait} and GaitBase \cite{fan2023opengait} considered a gait sequence as an unordered set, which mainly focused on spatial modeling and captured inter-frame dependency implicitly.
+GaitPart \cite{fan2020gaitpart} and Wu et al. \cite{wu2020condition} extracted local temporal clues by convolutions and aggregated them in a summation or a concatenation manner.
 LSTM networks were applied in \cite{zhang2019cross, zhang2020learning} to achieve long-short temporal modeling, which fused temporal clues by temporal accumulation.
 With the help of stacked 3D blocks, MT3D \cite{lin2020gait} and GaitGL \cite{GaitGL} incorporated temporal information with small and large scales, then concatenated or summed these features as outputs.
 3DLocal \cite{local3DCNN} applied 3D CNN to obtain different local parts, and fused them with feature concatenation.
+GaitTransformer \cite{cui2022gaittransformer} proposed Multiple-Temporal-Scale Transformer (MTST) module to model the long-term features.
 However, current methods have obvious shortcomings in learning flexible and robust multi-scale temporal features, which are incapable of satisfying temporal modeling requirements for different body parts of gait motion.

-Recently, transformers were broadly applied in various computer vision tasks \cite{vit, detr, swin}, but has not been investigated in gait recognition yet.
+Recently, transformers were broadly applied in various computer vision tasks \cite{vit, swin, zhao2022spatial, tang2022multi}.
 Compared with the prevalent CNNs, the most outstanding strength of transformers is the global reasoning capacity, which empowers models to capture features in the long range.
-In the domain of video-based tasks, TimeSformer \cite{timesformer}, ViViT \cite{vivit} and Vidtr \cite{vidtr} proved transformers could extract global temporal features effectively.
+In the domain of video-based tasks, TPT \cite{zhang2023end}, ViViT \cite{vivit} and Vidtr \cite{vidtr} proved transformers could extract global temporal features effectively.